Quick Start

 What’s Next?

-- Explore Routing for advanced routing features
+- Explore Routing for advanced routing features with array callable support

-- Learn about Middleware for request processing
+- Learn about Middleware for request processing with PSR-15 compliance

 - Understand Service Container for dependency injection